ec-europa/atomium/README.md

 The Atomium theme is a Drupal 7 base theme.

-The goal of this base theme is to rewrite most of the core themes functions of Drupal and use proper render arrays and templates instead.
+The goal of this base theme is to rewrite most of the core theme functions of Drupal and use proper render arrays and templates instead.
 This will allow users to customize at will most of the elements in a custom sub-theme using preprocess functions or by providing a custom template.

-Table of content:
+Table of contents:
 =================
 - [Installation](#installation)
 - [Activation](#activation)